macloo/form-processor/README.md

 And this is the line of HTML in the Bootstrap-styled page (line 129) where they will be written:

 ![Screen capture: HTML code](images/html_img.png)

+Here is [a gist for version 7](https://gist.github.com/macloo/c98cc4ab74ab824b806117f94234615c) with extra instructions for beginners.